jangroth/aws-certification-notes/devops-engineer-professional.md

   * The task definition is a text file, in JSON format, that describes one or more containers, up to a maximum of ten, that form your application
   * Specify various parameters, eg:
-    * Containes to use
+    * Container image to use
-    * Port to be opened
+    * Port to be opened & networking
     * Data volumes
 * **Task**
-  * A *task* is the instantiation of a task definition within a cluster
+  * A *task* is the instantiation of a *task definition* within a cluster
-  * ECS allows to run and maintain a specified number of instances of a task definition
+  * ECS allows to run and maintain a specified number containers in a task definition
+    * Group by responsility, e.g. separate task definitions for frontend and backend
   * If a task should fail or stop, the ECS scheduler launches another instance of the task definition to replace it and to maintain the desired count of tasks in service
 * **Service**
   * Runs and maintains a specified number of tasks simultaneously
 * **Clusters**
-  * Logical grouping of container instances that you can place tasks on
+  * Logical grouping of EC2 instances that you can place tasks on

-TODO: Deploy container on fargate
+  * Instances run ECS agent as a Docker container
+  * Cluster is an auto scaling group with a launch configuration using a special ECS AMI

 ---